Norman with Rod Organ 2, 2005

 approx. 11" x 17" - offset litho

-During the 1970's and 80's Norman held several temporary teaching positions at the University of Minnesota, Hunter College, and Wake Forest University.
+During the 1970's and early 1980's I held several temporary academic positions at the University of Minnesota, Hunter College, and Wake Forest University.

-In 1982-83 he served as interim gallery director of the Wake Forest University Art Gallery in Winston-Salem, NC.
+In 1982-83 I served as the interim gallery director of the Wake Forest University Art Gallery in Winston-Salem, NC.

-In 1984 a 20-minute VHS video of Norman's artwork was seen by Joe Ansel, an assistant director of the Exploratorium, a "museum of science, art and human perception" in San Francisco.
-Joe passed the tape along to other science museums, and Norman was offered a long residency at the New York Hall of Science.
-This led to other residencies, and soon Norman's pieces began to be exhibited in, and purchased by a network of large science museums, worldwide.
+In 1984 a 20-minute VHS video of my work was seen by Joe Ansel, an assistant director of the Exploratorium, a "museum of science, art and human perception" in San Francisco.
+Joe passed the VHS tape on to other science museums, and I was offered a year long residency at the New York Hall of Science.
+This led to other residencies, and soon my pieces began to be exhibited in the growing worldwide network of large science museums.

 Working on the Exploratorium Clock